Everything you should know about the borrower-lender relationship

 2. Tailor lending solutions by understanding both parties’ needs

-Even if your financial institution doesn’t specialize in those credit products, you can still offer them products that will benefit their overall financial health.
+- Overall Financial Health: Even if your financial institution doesn’t specialize in every credit product, you can still offer them products that will benefit their overall financial health.
 For example, a personal lender isn’t going to start dipping into mortgages just because their customers are looking to buy houses, but they could offer credit builder products that raise borrowers’ FICO scores as they pay off the debt.

-Personalized products can help you learn and capitalize on borrowers’ needs.
-Rather than static loans or cards, consider building credit products that can adapt to each borrower’s behavior and financial goals.
-New card technologies, like LoanPro’s transaction-level credit, give you more options for personalization.
+- Adaptive Products: Rather than static loans, consider building credit products that can adapt to each borrower’s behavior.
+LoanPro's transaction-level credit, for instance, allows for hyper-personalization, enabling the partner bank and borrower to agree on better terms.
 If a borrower is regularly using a card to spend on the same categories, you could give them the option to lower the interest rate on that category, trading off marginal short-term profit for a better borrower experience and long-term returns.

 3. Maintain effective and open lines of communication